p5kw4r/bc-interoperability/SETUP.md

 null
 ```

-> You must mine every transaction in your private network.
+> Every transaction must be mined in your private network.
 Thus, it makes sense to always leave the miner running.

 To stop the mining process: